Skip to main content

 Units: 3

-This course will focus on the organization and administration of public, private and not-for-profit park, recreation, tourism and sports [PRTS] agencies.
+This course will focus on the organization and administration of public, private, and not-for-profit sport, park, tourism, and recreation [SPTR] agencies.
+The primary unit of analysis in this class is the SPTR organization and the environment in which it operates.
 Emphasis will be placed on understanding the structural, human, political, and cultural factors that impact organizational efficiency and effectiveness - specifically focusing on these environments.
-The course will primarily address issues related to organization, management, ethical leadership, human personnel supervision, theory, and research.
-This course is restricted to PRTM master's degree students or by permission of instructor.
-This course will be offered online in an accelerated seven-week format.
+This course is restricted to This course will be offered online in an accelerated eight-week format.

 Offered in Fall Only